MicrosoftDocs/Viva/Viva/insights/advanced/analyst/partner-integration.md

     1. Get the file decryption key from the extraction metadata.
     1. Decrypt the entire file with the file encryption key (here's a [C# sample](/dotnet/api/system.security.cryptography.aes)).

-### Take optional steps
+#### Take optional steps

 At this point, you’ve completed all required steps and should have access to your decrypted customer data.
 However, you might need to take a few optional steps, like joining Viva Insights data with other data, or using a pull rather than a push model to process analytics data.
 If that information applies to you, refer to Optional steps.
-We also recommend you refer to the Encryption and compression section for best practices for storing customer data,
+We also recommend you review best practices for storing customer data in [About storing customer data](#about-storing-customer-data).

 ## About metadata, encryption and compression, and the pipeline